-Front and rear hydraulic brake lines may be changed when, the split of the front brake lines for both front brake callipers is situated above the lower fork bridge (lower triple clamp).
+Front and rear hydraulic brake lines may be changed, when, the split of the front brake lines for both front brake callipers is situated above the lower fork bridge (lower triple clamp).

-"Quick" (or "dry-brake") connectors in the brake lines are authorised.

 Front and rear brake pads may be changed.
-Brake pad locking pins may be modified to quick change type.

 The hand lever adjuster is allowed.